DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-06-updating-how-organisations-manage-their-locations.md

 - unique reference number (URN)
 - address

-The location code cannot be changed as it is automatically generated.
+Users can change the location’s name, URN and address.
+They cannot change the location code as the service generates it.

-This page also includes a ‘Remove location’ link, which allows users to remove the location from the organisation.
+This page also includes a ‘Remove location’ link, allowing users to remove the location from the organisation.

 ### Adding a location

 Clicking ‘Add location’ starts the add location flow.

-The flow includes three steps:
+The flow has three steps:

-1. adding the location name and URN
+1. Adding the location name and URN
-2. providing an address for the location
+2. Providing an address for the location
-3. checking your answers
+3. Checking your answers

-We show an error message if the information is missing from the forms or it is entered incorrectly.
-For example, a postcode is incorrect.
+We show an error message if the information is missing from the forms or entered incorrectly - for example, an incorrect postcode.

 Users can check their answers at the end of the flow before saving the new location.